 Program Sessions (Private Events)

-The Founder Institute offers a weekly curriculum of company-building sessions designed to help entrepreneurs think through every aspect of their business, from the core idea to the revenue model.
-Each weekly session is lead by three startup CEO Mentors, who share their unique and often differing opinions on the topic, and provide our founders with expert feedback and advice.
-Participating Founders are given assignments to build key aspects of their companies between the sessions that are completed in Working Groups with their peers.
+The Founder Institute offers a weekly curriculum of company-building sessions designed to help entrepreneurs start building every aspect of their business, from the core idea to the product and revenue model.
+Each weekly session takes place during a weekday evening for at least 3 hours, and is led by three startup CEO Mentors who share their advice and provide our participating Founders with critical feedback.
+In addition, our Founders are given challenging assignments to build key aspects of their companies between the sessions that are completed in Working Groups with their peers.

 2013-04-01, 06:30 PM:

 Understand the program and startup life.

 What do you need to know to be successful in the Founder Institute?
 What can you expect from launching a startup?
 What traits are required to be successful?

 What are you passionate about?
 What is your vision?
 How do you translate your passion and vision into a business idea?
 How do you brainstorm ideas?
 What are the tools for evaluating your ideas?
 What are the makings of a good idea versus a bad idea?
 Should you pursue multiple ideas at once, and when should you focus on one?

 2013-04-09, 06:30 PM: